paritytech/polkadot/roadmap/implementers-guide/src/node/utility/provisioner.md

   - On `CoreState::Free`
     - The core is unscheduled and doesn’t need to be provisioned with a candidate
   - On `CoreState::Scheduled`
-    - The availability core is scheduled to secure availability for the next block for a particular `para_id`.
-Also the core is not currently occupied by a candidate pending availability.
+    - The core is unoccupied and scheduled to accept a backed block for a particular `para_id`.
     - The provisioner requests a backable candidate from [prospective parachains](../backing/prospective-parachains.md) with the desired relay parent, the core’s scheduled `para_id`, and an empty required path.
   - On `CoreState::Occupied`
     - The availability core is occupied by a parachain block candidate pending availability.
 A further candidate need not be provided by the provisioner unless the core will be vacated this block.
 This is the case when either bitfields indicate the current core occupant has been made available or a timeout is reached.